Skip to main content

 Features provided by the User Service

-• Create and update User account
+• Create and update then user account

-• Validate account creation by confirmation email
+• Validate account creation by sending confirmation email

-• Validate User contact info by sending confirmation email
+• Validate user contact info by sending confirmation email

-• Manage Authentication Tokens
+• Manage authentication tokens

-• Manage Password Reset endpoint
+• Manage password reset endpoint

-• Manage Temporary tokens
+• Manage temporary tokens

-• Cleanup unverified users after a delay
+• Purging unverified users after a delay

-• Send Reminder to confirm account creation
+• Send reminders to confirm account creation

 Golang Implementation

-The golang implementation of https://github.com/influenzanet/user-management-service
+The golang implementation from https://github.com/influenzanet/user-management-service

 Service configuration

-Environment list is defined in https://github.com/influenzanet/user-management-service/blob/master/build/docker/example/user-management-env.list
+environment list is defined in https://github.com/influenzanet/user-management-service/blob/master/build/docker/example/user-management-env.list

 Database connexions